retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

     - This avoids copy-paste errors
 - Beware `soft deletes`
   - Deployment will fail if the name is reused and a soft delete exists
-  - Make sure to run `./cleanup.sh`
+  - Make sure to run `./cleanup.sh teamName`
-  - Partial deploys have to be deleted by hand
+  - Partial deploys may have to be deleted by hand
   - Soft deleted key vaults are easy to purge from the portal
   - Soft deleted Log Analytics Workspaces are not
 - One person should drive the entire initial setup